FIWARE-Ops/FIWARE-Legal/docs/FIWARELabTermsAndConditions.md

 risk, and (c) Your use of Third Party Content may be subject to separate license terms as determined by the person or legal entity providing such Content.

-When You visit the FIWARE Lab Site or send e-mails to Us, You are communicating with Us electronically.
+When You visit the FIWARE Lab Site or send emails to Us, You are communicating with Us electronically.
 You consent to receive communications from Us electronically.
 You consent that all the communications you send us via electronic means, may be published on any media we deem suitable.
-We will communicate with You by e-mail or by posting notices on the FIWARE Lab Site.
+We will communicate with You by email or by posting notices on the FIWARE Lab Site.
 You agree that all agreements, notices, disclosures and other communications that We provide to You electronically satisfy any legal requirement that such communications be in writing.